Download our full channel database to select radios with our new DMR Data File Generator. New model support added daily.

 Don't fall victim to DMR equipment manufacturers' garbage software!
 Check our listings to see whether we have a codeplug for your radio before you buy!
 If the software is so bad that we don't want to mess with it, trust us... you don't either.
 Don't waste your money!

 And DMR manufacturers: Do better!
-Only 40% of the non-Motorola radios we've evaluated can be supported by this project.
-The other 60% have software or hardware defects that make codeplug creation and maintenance needlessly difficult or impossible, or there isn't even an OEM CPS available for download anywhere.
+Only around 40% of the non-Motorola radios we've evaluated can be supported by this project.
+The other 60% have software defects that make codeplug creation and maintenance needlessly difficult or impossible, or there isn't even an OEM CPS available for download anywhere.
 That's nuts!
 Why sell a radio your customer can't program?!